| Title: | Generate test matrices |

 MIN(i,j)

-SPD matrix with A[i,j]=min(i,j)
+The N-by-N SPD matrix with A[i,j]=min(i,j)

 n |